mikeoliphant/AudioPlugSharp/README.md

 AudioPlugSharp provides a C++/CLI bridge to load managed audio plugins into VST hosts.
 User interfaces can be created with built-in support for WPF.
 Windows Forms interfaces are also possible.

-Framework support is .NET Core only.
-By default, it is configured to use .NET 6.0 (it will be migrated to a later .NET version once the changes in [this PR](https://github.com/dotnet/runtime/pull/105337) are released).

 # Current Release

 NuGet packages are available: